 - 2.3.1 The Public Protection Department has a wide range of duties covering a broad spectrum, but responsibility for the regulation of Food Safety, Food Standards, Feed and Health & Safety is split between the FAST and TS Teams.
-These fall under the remit of the Head of Service for Trading Standards, Food Safety, Bereavement Services and Building Consultancy. - 2.3.2 The diagram below illustrates where they sit within the main Council structure, within the Communities and Place Directorate.
+These fall under the remit of the Head of Service for Trading Standards, Food Safety, Bereavement Services and Building Consultancy. - 2.3.2 The diagram below illustrates where they sit within the main Council structure, within the Communities and Place Directorate (this is due to be updated).